Expert Insights

 You will need a high degree of fluency and comprehension to do well in Modern Foreign Languages A Levels.
 These include French, German and Spanish.
 You will also study literary texts and need to have an understanding of historical and cultural contexts.

-Psychology has increased in popularity and is now second after maths as the most popular subject.
+Psychology has increased in popularity and is now second after maths as the most popular subject, with nearly 73,000 students taking it in 2025.
 That does not mean it is an easy one to study, with a considerable element of science and maths included.
 Students need to understand psychological theories and research methods to do well.

 If understanding the fundamentals of how the economy works, including the theories surrounding market behaviour, the history of economics, as well as basic principles piques your interest, then A Level Economics might be a good choice for you.
 An economics A Level qualification will prepare you for a career in economics or finance-related fields such as investment banking or financial consulting.

-Students looking to go into Law would, obviously, benefit from taking this A Level - although it is certainly not required as an A Level to pursue Law for Undergraduate or Post-Graduate study.
+The most common grades achieved were C and B. Students looking to go into Law would, obviously, benefit from taking this A Level, although it is certainly not required as an A Level to pursue Law for Undergraduate or Post-Graduate study.
+The low A* rate likely reflects the demanding nature of legal analysis, case law comprehension, and essay writing required at this level.

 A common myth surrounding Business is that it is the 'softer' version of Economics; the truth is, while the fields are similar, they actually cover quite different subjects.
 Business A Level is more focussed on marketing, operations, human resources, and business strategy, while Economics explores market theory, market structures, supply and demand, inflation, unemployment, and international trade.